If you or adults you know have mental illness, their children may have issues too.

 Qualified participants will receive free medical care related to the study and may receive financial compensation for time and travel expenses.
 Enrollment is limited.

->

-> CNR is California's premier clinical research organization.
-For over 20 years, we’ve helped improve the quality of life for everyone by researching new medications and treatments.
-Our facility is held to the highest standards of cleanliness and quality.
+iResearch Decatur is one of our premier clinical research facilities in Georgia.
+For over a decade, we’ve helped improve the quality of life for everyone by researching new medications and treatments.
+Our state-of-the-art facility is held to the highest standards of cleanliness and quality.

->

-> Your safety is our greatest concern.
-Every study at CenExel CNR is overseen by expert medical staff and one of the most well-respected, board-certified physicians in the clinical research industry with 25+ years of experience.
+Your safety is our greatest concern.
+Every procedure at iResearch Decatur is overseen by expert medical staff and performed by some of the most well-respected board-certified physicians in the industry, each with many years of experience in their respective specialties.

->

-> Rest assured, you are not signing up for treatment with “experimental” methods.
-CenExel CNR only uses FDA approved methods as if you were at any other hospital or clinic.
+Rest assured, you are not signing up for treatment with “experimental” methods. iResearch only uses FDA-approved methods as if you were at any other hospital or clinic.
 Our research is focused on the medication associated with those methods.

->

-> Frequently asked questions
+Frequently asked questions

 CenExel Centers of Excellence provide unparalleled medical and scientific support in the design and execution of clinical trials.
 Their attention to detail assures quality, reliable results and has helped CenExel to consistently achieve and exceed patient recruitment goals.
 They have conducted thousands of studies, the variety and complexity of which have resulted in a great depth of experience and insight for the principal investigators and research staff in each facility.
 CenExel Centers of Excellence deliver the engagement, expertise, and results to ensure that clients achieve their clinical research goals.